Sabie

 The town was started after H.T.
 Glynn and J.C.
 Ingle found gold there and formed the Glynns-Lydenburg Gold Mining Company.

-Sabie is located 360 kilometres east of Johannesburg and 64 kilometres west of the popular Kruger National Park.
+Sabie is located 360 km east of Johannesburg and 64 km west of the popular Kruger National Park.
 It is known for its scenery and beautiful waterfalls, and is a popular tourist destination.

 Its main industry is forestry.
 The plantations surrounding Sabie form one of the world's largest man-made forests.